Blurry background for design

 How to Prepare for a Successful Recovery After Cataract Surgery

 No matter what type of cataract surgery you choose, there are a few simple strategies that you can use to aid your recovery process.
-Having a solid plan before your procedure will allow you to relax after surgery.
+Having a solid plan before your procedure will enable you to relax more effectively after surgery.

 1. Designate Transportation After Surgery